o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 #### Debugging
 The first step in debugging asset job warnings, errors, and failures is the [jobs tab](interface/#jobs) of the Asset Processor UI, or the log output of Asset Processor Batch.
 The logging from processing the job generally give guidance on why this situation is a problem and in many cases covers steps to take to correct it.

-The next debugging option is checking the documentation for that specific builder may provide guidance on creating assets that process cleanly.
+The next debugging option is checking the documentation for that specific builder, which may provide guidance on creating assets that process cleanly.
 For example, if you are encountering an issue with FBX files and aren't sure what steps to take, the [3D Scene Format Support documentation](/assets/scene-settings/scene-format-support/) may have sone information to help address the issue.

 Another option would be to examine the source code for the builder itself, especially around the locations generating those messages.
 Step through why the builder is having issue with the data, and see if this either leads to a way to change the Source Asset to clear the issue, or a path to changing the builder itself to better handle the Source Asset.